-The Saint Albans Museum offers customized experiences for educational, civic, and social groups designed to meet your interests and goals.
-Guided tours are available, and your visit includes a special admission discounts for all participants.
+The Saint Albans Museum offers customized experiences for groups of all sizes designed to meet your interests and goals.
+Guided or self-paced tours are available, and your visit includes a special admission discount for all participants.

 - School & Homeschool Groups